shubham-gr/react-with-shubham/README.md

-# PizzaBotManager
+# Employee Management
-Sample app for the React MVA
+Sample app for the React

 ## Dependencies:
 * React